Nir Bitton

-Nir Bitton (or Biton, ניר ביטון; born 30 October 1991) is an Israeli professional footballer who plays as a centre-back or defensive midfielder for Israeli Premier League club F.C.
-Ashdod.
+Nir Bitton (or Biton, ניר ביטון; born 30 October 1991) is an Israeli former professional footballer who played as a centre-back or defensive midfielder.

 Early and personal life

 Bitton was born and raised in Ashdod, Israel, to a family of both Sephardi Jewish and Mizrahi Jewish descent.
 He was enlisted and served as a soldier in the Israel Defense Forces.

 He married his Israeli girlfriend Bar (née Shimon) in 2014: the couple have two children, Emma and Tom.

 Club career

 SC Ashdod

 Bitton broke into the senior team of his home-town club SC Ashdod at the age of 17 in an Israeli Premier League match on 25 April 2009, and went on to make over 120 appearances.